DVA-Project-Sp22/dva-project/README.md

 And then you can process the data into CSV format by using the code in the ConvertCombine-jsontocsv folder.
 You can create a Lambda function and a SQS queue by using the lambda-config.json and sqs-config.json files.
 The code for the lambda function is in the lambda_function.py file.
 Then to populate the SQS Queue you can follow the instructions in load-sqs.ipynb.

+Once we got the data into this Intermediate format we started doing EDA and playing around with the data.
+You may notice some of the files referencing the Intermediate bucket.
+However to then move the data into the final format we used Python and a Jupyter Notebook with PyAthena to do the ETL.
+You can run the FinalDataProcessing.ipynb notebook to do the ETL and finally condense all the data into once CSV of a little less than 500K records.

 ### EDA

+In our EDA folder we have two different Jupyter Notebooks where two members of our teams worked on exploring the data and trying to find the best way to model it.
+Ultimately they decided on K-means.

+### Model Building

 We ran K-means clustering with different combinations of features, which led to different posssible models.
 We found the model with the highest Silhouette Score and Calinski-Harabasz Index.

-### Model Building

 We then determined least-disliked songs by using distance between clusters to find the farthest cluster from a given disliked song, then picking the song in that cluster that was farthest from the disliked song.

+To generate our model go to the Model section and run the RunSagemakerMode.ipynb notebook this will create a Sagemaker Processing job that will run.
+This job will take over 5 hours to run.
+Once the job is completed it will output two files, one with the Songdata now having a ClusterID added and the other will be a file with the Centroids for the Clusters.

+We need to convert the Cluster Centroids to a Distance Matrix.
+To do this you can run the CalculateDistance.ipynb notebook.
+This will give you the final output of the model which can be consumed by our API.

+### API

+The back-end of our site is two API endpoints managed by an API Gateway in AWS.
+The first API endpoint is a Lambda function that will pick 10 songs for users to look at and decide which they like or don't like.

+The second API endpoint is a Lambda function that takes in a list of Track IDs that the user doesn't like and then determines the songs that are least similar to those songs.
+This is calculated by finding the Cluster with the farthest Euclidean distance from the average of the user's disliked songs.

+You can access our API endpoints by using the API credentials included in this Zip file.
+Please look at credentials.json for more information.

 ### Running the website locally